vharaun/uoAvos-Server-Development/Documents/Update.md

 ► So far this only affects our *server saves, log saves, the game store saves, and the book publishing saves*.
 In the future we plan on routing all of our saves to the 'Export/Saves/Current' directory.

 [≡] **The 'Data' Folder Has Been Completely Removed From The Repo** ► We did this to limit the servers dependency to the *.cfg,  .txt, xml, .bin* files that our scripts were reading off of.
-In an effort to keep file contents together we have hardcoded all of the contents of the 'Data' directory into the distribution.
+In an effort to keep file contents together we have hardcoded all of the contents of the 'Data' directory into the our distribution.

 [≡] **This Distribution Was Patched For Visual Studio Compatibility** ► Fixed an issue where our development team was getting the following error while moving, and relocating, files from one location to another within the uoAvos.sln